 Listeria from Contaminated Spinach

-The baby spinach that Shabazz sate was among the products included in the recall.
-The recalled products were distributed to 19 states.
+The baby spinach that Shabazz Sate was among the products included in the recall.
+Nineteen states received the recalled products.
 The complaint filed in the Court of Common Pleas in Philadelphia alleges Fresh Grocer and Fresh Express are strictly liable for the unborn child’s wrongful death and the bodily injury and emotional distress of Shabazz, who was expecting her first child.

 The Dangers of Listeria

-This case is a sad example of how a case of food poisoning can result in heartbreak and tragedy.
-Listeria bacteria cause an illness called listeriosis.
-This typically happens with contaminated food.
+This case is a sad example of how food poisoning can result in heartbreak and tragedy.
+Listeria bacteria cause listeriosis, which typically happens with contaminated food.
 The infection is most likely to sicken pregnant people, newborns, fetuses, the elderly, and people with compromised immune systems.

-Even though food poisoning symptoms can be mild among pregnant women, the illness can cause serious disease in the fetus, in some cases proving lethal.
-Studies show that pregnant women are 10 times more likely to become infected with listeria.
+Although food poisoning symptoms can be mild in pregnant women, the illness can lead to serious complications for the fetus, and in some cases, it can be fatal.
+Studies show that pregnant women are 10 times more likely to become infected with Listeria.
 Listeria infection could lead to stillbirth, miscarriage or preterm labor.

 Protecting Your Rights

 If you have developed a listeria infection from a food product contaminated by the bacteria, make sure you isolate the leftover food, so no one else in your household consumes it.
 Get medical attention, treatment, and care for your illness as soon as possible, and follow the doctor’s orders for treatment and care.
-Report your illness to your local health care agency, which tends to track trends in food-borne illnesses.
+Report your illness to your local healthcare agency, which tends to track trends in foodborne diseases.
 Contact an experienced food poisoning lawyer who can help you secure compensation for damages

 such as medical expenses, lost income, hospitalization, pain and suffering and emotional distress.